Top 10 Things to Do in Kahului and Wailuku

 Celebrating over 20 years as a world class gallery and visual arts center in Hawaii, the MACC is a staple on our beautiful island; it is enjoyed by both locals and visitors alike.

 For more information about events at the Maui Arts and Cultural Center, please visit mauiarts.org.

 The Maui Swap Meet is Maui’s premiere weekly shopping event for Hawaii souvenirs and unique keepsakes!
 At the Maui Swap Meet, attendees can expect to shop through local vendor tents that offer Maui made crafts, jewelry, clothing, collectibles, antiques and more.
 The swap meet is also a great place to go to taste different Maui foods from farm stands and Maui food trucks, and an awesome spot to learn more about Maui’s local culture.

 Held every Saturday between the hours of 7am-1pm, the Maui Swap Meet boasts over 200 vendors.
 In fact, the Maui Swap Meet is known for being the biggest open market on Maui since 1981!

-At an admission cost of only .50 cents (free for children 12 and under), you won’t want to miss this outstanding opportunity to stock up on all of your Maui souvenir needs!
+At a low admission cost (free for children 12 and under), you won’t want to miss this outstanding opportunity to stock up on all of your Maui souvenir needs!

 For more information about the Maui Swap Meet, please visit mauiexposition.com.